SMTG-Bham/easyunfold/_sources/examples/example_si222.md

-# Si supercell with a displaced atom
+# Silicon with a displaced atom

 Below is a step-by-step guide for unfolding the electronic structure of a `2x2x2` supercell of crystalline silicon (Si) which contains a displaced atom, breaking symmetry.